MaggieFero/CheatSheetSeries/cheatsheets/NPM_Security_Cheat_Sheet.md

 - Authorization-only—when a user logs in to npm via the website or the CLI, or performs other sets of actions such as changing profile information.
 - Authorization and write-mode—profile and log-in actions, as well as write actions such as managing tokens and packages, and minor support for team and package visibility information.

-Equip yourself with an authentication application, such as Google Authentication, which you can install on a mobile device, and you’re ready to get started.
+Equip yourself with an authentication application, such as Google Authenticator, which you can install on a mobile device, and you’re ready to get started.
 One easy way to get started with the 2FA extended protection for your account is through npm’s user interface, which allows enabling it very easily.
 If you’re a command-line person, it’s also easy to enable 2FA when using a supported npm client version (>=5.5.1):

 ```sh
 npm profile enable-2fa auth-and-writes